-- ProfileService : This bean loads the deployments associated with the named server profile, default, all or the name that is passed to the server using the -c option.
-It's an extension of always looking to the filesystem server/name/conf/jboss-service.xml and server/name/deploy to load deployments. - AspectManager : the AOP aspects - MainDeployer : An update of the JMX based MainDeployer from earlier versions to a one based on the Microcontainer, JBoss5VirtualFileSystem, and Virtual Deployment Framework(VDF).
-Deployer aspects are registered with the MainDeployer as an ordered list via inject of the deployers property. - ServiceClassLoaderDeployer : Manages the class loading aspect of deployment. - JARDeployer : This bean is a structural deployment aspect which handles the legacy nested deployment behavior of adding non-deployable jars to the current deployment classpath.
+• ProfileService: This bean loads the deployments associated with the named server profile, default, all or the name that is passed to the server using the -c option.
+It's an extension of always looking

-- FileStructure : this bean is a structural deployment aspect which recognizes well know deployment file types specified by suffix. - AspectDeployer : handles aop descriptor deployments. - BeanDeployer : this bean translates deployer beans . xml into KernelDeployment for the descriptor beans. - KernelDeploymentDeployer : Translates a KernelDeployment into the constituent BeanMetaData instances for the kernel beans. - BeanMetaDataDeployer : Creates the kernel beans from the deployment BeanMetaData. - SARDeployer : this bean is a port of the legacy JMX SARDeployer to the VDF.
-It handles the legacy jboss-service.xml style of mbean deployment descriptors and maps this into a ServiceDeployment POJO. - ServiceDeploymentDeployer : Translates the ServiceDeployment POJO into the constituent ServiceMetaData that represent the various mbeans. - ServiceDeployer : creates the mbean services from deployment ServiceMetaData instances. - JMXKernel : Manages the instantiation of a JMX kernel and MBeanServer in the jboss domain.
+- AspectManager: the AOP aspects - MainDeployer: An update of the JMX based MainDeployer from earlier versions to one based on the Microcontainer, Virtual File System, and Virtual Deployment Framework(VDF).
+Deployer aspects are registered with the MainDeployer as an ordered list via inject of the deployers property. - ServiceClassLoaderDeployer: Manages the class loading aspect of deployment. - JARDeployer: This bean is a structural deployment aspect which handles the legacy nested deployment behavior of adding non-deployable jars to the current deployment classpath. - FileStructure: this bean is a structural deployment aspect which recognizes well know deployment file types specified by FileManager and suffix. - AspectDeployer: handles AOP descriptor deployments. - BeanDeployer: this bean translates \-jboss-beans.xml into KernelDeployment for the descriptor beans. - KernelDeploymentDeployer: Translates a KernelDeployment into the constituent BeanMetaData instances for the kernel beans. - BeanMetaDataDeployer: Creates the kernel beans from the deployment BeanMetaData. - SARDeployer: this bean is a port of the legacy JMX SARDeployer to the VDF.
+It handles the legacy \-service.xml style of mbean deployment descriptors and maps this into a ServiceDeployment POJO. - ServiceDeploymentDeployer: Translates the ServiceDeployment POJO into the constituent ServiceMetaData that represent the various mbeans. - ServiceDeployer: creates the mbean services from deployment ServiceMetaData instances. - JMXKernel: Manages the instantiation of a JMX kernel and MBeanServer in the jboss domain.
 It is used by the SARDeployer.
-It will be used by other management deployment aspects in the future to expose kernel beans via JMX. - VFSDeployerScanner : A scanner bean that loads the deployers directory contents into the basic profile service. - VFSDeploymentScanner : A scanner bean that loads the deploy directory contents into the basic profile service. - HDScanner : A bean that queries the profile service for changes in deploy directory contents and redeploys updated content, undeploys removed content, and add new deployment content to the profile service.
+It will be used by other management deployment aspects in the future to expose kernel beans via JMX. - HDScanner: A bean that queries the profile service for changes in deploy directory contents and redeploys updated content, undeploys removed content, and add new deployment content to the profile service.